Tesla Model X Insurance Rates

 Rates are averaged for all Tesla Model X models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Tesla Model X Insurance
+How to Find Cheaper Tesla Model X Insurance

-Getting lower rates on insurance for a Tesla Model X takes being safe and accident-free, having good credit, eliminating unnecessary coverage, and maximizing policy discounts.
-Spend time shopping around at least every other year by requesting rates from direct carriers like Progressive and GEICO, and also from local insurance agents.
+Getting lower rates on car insurance not only requires being a low-risk driver, but also having a good credit history, eliminating unnecessary coverage, and insuring your home and auto with the same company.
+Take the time to comparison shop at least once a year by getting rate quotes from direct carriers like Progressive and GEICO, and also from your local insurance agents.

-- Drivers can save up to $210 per year simply by quoting early and online
+- Drivers can save as much as $210 per year simply by quoting early and online

 - Increasing physical damage deductibles can save around $700 each year